christophsax/seasonalbook.content/proposal/outline.md

 PART III: Data Problems
 =======================

-In part III we look at more in depth issues seasonal adjustment practitioners face.
+In part III we look at more in-depth issues of seasonal adjustment practice.
-Here, the focus is on practical solutions to each situation presented.
+The focus is on concrete solutions to each situation presented.
 Each subsection will prominently feature a case study dedicated to each problem.

 ## Irregular holidays